joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |11      |base potential energy times 3 targeting the defender    |
 |12      |defender is unable to act for 2 rounds                  |

 Recurring means the effect will occur every round until fixed.
-Compounding means if the same side-effect happens again, the effect is increased (-2 becomes -4 becomes -6).
+Compounding means if the same side effect happens again, the effect is increased (-2 becomes -4 becomes -6).

 **If the failure was critical on a combat action**, results in rolling 1d12 to select from the following table: